This is the third recipe from my SPRING SOUP series.

-I am always enamoured with these white ribbons prettily floating atop.
-When I start chowing it down, I would find myself comforted with this soup.
+I am always enamored with these white ribbons prettily floating atop.
+When I started chowing it down, I would find myself comforted with this soup.

 Indeed, the simplest foods are sometimes the best tasting foods.
 Despite its simplicity, egg drop soup is a warm delight.

 Eggs, cornstarch, and a flavored broth are the three basic ingredients you’d ever need; or even two if you nix the cornstarch that helps thicken the soup.

 Yet you can add some more into it—ingredients like tofu, mushrooms, bok choy, bean sprouts, corn, shredded meat…anything that you can possibly imagine!

 That’s just how versatile egg drop soup is.

 A few tips to share before trying this recipe out:

 A bit of cornstarch in the eggs inhibits protein bonds, thus keeping eggs from getting rubbery and overcooked.